facebook/fboss/fboss/system_tests/TESTING.md

 * match '*test*.py' to be autodiscovered by the test discovery algorithm

 # Facebook Internal
-* If you work at Facebook, look in the ./facebook directory for additonal automation magic.
+* If you work at Facebook, look in the ./facebook directory for additional automation magic.